ocreeva/unity-contracts/README.md

 An ExCollection is a keyed collection of Entities.
 ExCollections are typically children of the feature Manager, and provide cross-feature query capability for Entities.

 ### Trait
 A Trait is the contract for any logic or functionality which does not provide any entry points to external features.
-Manager Traits provider feature-wide behavior, while Entity Traits provide logic scoped to a game object.
+Manager Traits provide feature-wide behavior, while Entity Traits provide behavior scoped to a game object.

+### API
+An API is the contract for a Trait which also provides an entry point to external features.
+APIs are exposed on their parent Manager or Entity as an interface for the purpose of cross-feature calls.

 ## Dependencies
 [unity-scripttemplates](https://github.com/ocreeva/unity-scripttemplates):